rpmuller/ePubs/WP1.md

-WThe square root of 2, which was the first irrational to be discovered, was known to the early Pythagoreans, and ingenious methods of approximating to its value were discovered.
-The best was as follows: Form two columns of numbers, which we will call the _a_'s and the _b_'s; each starts with 1.
+The square root of 2, which was the first irrational to be discovered, was known to the early Pythagoreans, and ingenious methods of approximating to its value were discovered.
+The best was as follows:
+Form two columns of numbers, which we will call the _a_'s and the _b_'s; each starts with 1.
 The next a, at each stage, is formed by adding the last _a_ and _b_ already obtained; the next _b_ is formed by adding twice the previous _a_ to the previous _b_.
-The first 6 pairs so obtained are (1 ,1), (2, 3), (5, 7), (12, 17), (29, 41),
+The first 6 pairs so obtained are (1 ,1), (2, 3), (5, 7), (12, 17), (29, 41), (70, 99).
-(70, 99).
 In each pair, 2_a_^2 - _b_^2 is 1 or -1.
-Thus _b_/_a_ is nearly the
+Thus _b_/_a_ is nearly
-square root of two, and at each fresh step it gets nearer.
+the square root of two, and at each fresh step it gets nearer.
 For instance, the reader may satisfy himself that the square of 99/70 is very nearly equal to 2.

 Pythagoras always a rather misty figure is described by Proclus as the first who made geometry a liberal education.
 Many